bSchnepp/Feral/README.md

 BSD and other then-current *NIX distributions, specifically intending to avoid "just creating another *NIX clone".
 This could even be expanded in the future to make everything in Feral "REST-like", and expose a small number of functions that can apply to various objects, and allow them to be hooked into a network stack and accessible over a network given sufficient permissions.
 This would make it possible for various nodes in a Feral cluster to communicate through existing network protocols, and sufficiently distribute computational workload.
+All Feral objects must expose at least one of the functions "GET", "POST", "MOVE", "DEL", and "PUT".

 In other words, Feral flips the conventional "network stuff are just special files" on it's head: files are just special kinds of network stuff.